golemfactory/golem-docs/src/pages/docs/creators/dapps/creating-golem-dapps.md

 You should be able to access your service using that published URL.

 The chief difference between the HTTP proxy and the generic TCP socket proxy is that the first one is protocol-aware and limited to HTTP only.
-The second one is more versatile and connections to any TCP services (e.g. databases, SSH daemons, etc) running on the provider nodes.
+The second one is more versatile and connections to any TCP services (e.g. databases, SSH services, etc) running on the provider nodes.

 The tradeoff is that only the HTTP proxy can be used with external platforms exactly because in order to correctly map the addresses, the platform must be able to interpret the incoming requests.